 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
 For a single room, add $1,800.
-Airfare is not included.
-Economy air from Miami to Punta Arenas, Chile, and return from Buenos Aires, Argentina, is estimated from $980.
-Internal group air from El Calafate to Buenos Aires is estimated at $400 (subject to change).
+International airfare to Punta Arenas and return from Buenos Aires and airfare within Argentina is not included in the adventure cost.
+The group flight within Argentina is $400 (subject to change).

 GROUP SIZE: 8–16